microsoft/FishStore/tutorial.md

 }
 ```

-while the standard implmenetation for an inline PSF based property is:
+while the standard implementation for an inline PSF based property is:

 ```cpp
 inline bool check(const core::KeyPointer* kpt) {